harshmaur/react-input-error-validation/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/harshmaur/react-input-error-validation.svg)](https://greenkeeper.io/)

 A basic input validation HOC to provide error validations around the input.
-No need for the complete form validation.
 You can pass in number of validators and do error handling every input wise.
+Hack in to refs to get complete Form Validations.

 ## Usage